weireweire/mover/README.md

   j(←)  k(↓)  l(→)
 ```

-This keeps the ralative positions of origin arrow keys.
+This keeps the ralative positions of original arrow keys.
 Except `alt+j` and `alt+l` means moving a word instead of a character.

 In Mover, it's encouraged to move cursor by a long-distance key rather than several short-distance keys.